Tokyo is the big, booming Japanese capital famous around the world for its skyscrapers, neon nightlife, Shibuya Crossing, and Harajuku fashion.

 Not only that, but living here means having the rest of Japan at my fingertips.
 The bullet train connects Tokyo to the rest of the country, and there are numerous buses, ferries and budget flights to choose from as well.

 When considering the cost of living in Tokyo, you should also take into consideration the price of travel.
 You are going to want to see more of the country if you’re here, and it’s easy to do exactly that.
-Weekends can be spent hitting up the ultra cool cities, skiing in Hokkaido in the winter, lazing on the beaches of Okinawa, or seeing the cherry blossoms in Kyoto.
+Weekends can be spent hitting up the ultra cool cities, skiing in Hokkaido in the winter, lazing on the beaches of Okinawa, or seeing the cherry blossoms (one of the best things to do in Kyoto!)

 Having easy access to the most stunning landscapes and towns that people dream of visiting is pretty special.
 Taking the cost of living in Tokyo into consideration is one thing, but for any travel lover, the wonder of exploring the country whenever you feel like it outweighs anything else.